digirati-co-uk/canvas-panel/packages/canvas-panel-core/src/components/Fullscreen/Fullscreen.md

 a more complex use case.
 We are also making use of the FullPageViewport in this example too, which by default fills up all the available space.

+In this example, we are rendering a static image, prompting the user to click which opens a fullscreen OSD viewer.
+This is useful on mobile where it won't interfere with touch events.

 ```js
 <Manifest url={manifests.main}>
   <CanvasProvider startCanvas={72}>